VineethReddy02/vineeth-web/content/post/scale-testing-in-k8s.md

 mocklet      3500         4000         1200        400           9348  50    30        35
 ```

 Using the **mocklet** and **k8s-scaler** you can create the large environments with ease.
-Running mocklet will provide the mock kubelet to run the desired number of resorces and using k8s-scaler you can create desired number of kubernetes resources by running a single command in any kubernetes cluster.
+Running mocklet will provide the mock kubelet to run the desired number of resources and using k8s-scaler you can create desired number of kubernetes resources by running a single command in any kubernetes cluster.

 I hope these tools will help you in scale testing the tools built around kubernetes.